ecmwf-ifs/ecwam/README.md

 Note that only `ecwam-run-model` currently supports MPI.

 Running with source-term computation offloaded to the GPU
 =========================================================
 The calculation of the source-terms in ecWam, i.e. the physics, can be offloaded for GPU execution.
 GPU optimised code is generated at build-time using ECMWF's source-to-source translation toolchain Loki.
-Currently, two Loki transformations are supported
+Currently, three Loki transformations are supported:
-(in ascending order of performance):
 - Single-column-coalesced (scc): Fuse vector loops and promote to the outermost level to target the SIMT execution model
+- scc-hoist: The scc transformation with temporary arrays hoisted to the driver-layer (the default)
-- scc-stack: The scc transformation with a pool allocator used to allocate temporary arrays (the default)
+- scc-stack: The scc transformation with a pool allocator used to allocate temporary arrays

-Currently, only the OpenACC programming model is supported.
+The scc-hoist and scc-stack transformations offer superior performance to the scc transformation.
+Currently, only the OpenACC programming model on Nvidia GPUs is supported.

 Building
 --------